Get Schooled

 Practice Self-Care

 Taking care of your physical and emotional health is crucial when dealing with social anxiety.
 This includes getting enough sleep, eating healthy foods, exercising regularly, and engaging in activities you enjoy.
-Make self-care a priority and don't neglect your own needs.
+Make self-care a priority, and don't neglect your own needs.

-Be Proactive in Seeking Support
+Be Proactive in Seeking Academic Support

 Take Small Steps